hpc2n/sphinx-lesson-template/content/motivation.rst

 Consider an algorithm that consists of three steps that are iterated multiple times:

  1. Compute a **diagonal block** (orange).
- 2. Update corresponding block rows and columns (blue).
+ 2. Update the corresponding block row and column (blue).
- 3. Update the trailing matrix (green).
+ 3. Update the corresponding trailing matrix (green).

 We do not need to know how the tasks are implemented.
 We are only interested on the task dependencies: